What Is Crowdsourced Delivery?

 Increase Your Shipping Fleet Efficiency with Curri

 Curri does crowdsourced delivery for the construction industry.
 Our all-in-one logistics platform helps distributors move material fast, reliably, and professionally.
 Customers that use our services have saved over 30% on operational costs, such as fleet insurance and maintenance.
-Whether it’s supplementing a company’s fleet or replacing it altogether, Curri improves its customers’ fleet efficiency.
-And they help companies make sure delivery happens as promised.
+Whether it’s supplementing a company’s fleet or replacing it altogether, Curri improves your fleet efficiency.